Why Do I Owe Taxes To The IRS?

 Take the new Form W-4 to your employer’s payroll department.
 Please do not send it to the IRS.

-2. Tax withholding from other income
+2. Tax withholding from other income.

-For example, if you can swing it, you could withhold 10 percent of your unemployment benefits for taxes.
+For non-wage income, you have the option to have income tax withheld voluntarily.
+For example, if you can swing it, you could withhold 10% of your unemployment benefits for taxes.
 That may hurt a little now, but it’s much less painful than a big tax bill next spring.

 If you receive pension or annuity payments, adjust your income tax withholding on Form W-4P, available on the IRS website.
 If you do not tell an annuity payer how to withhold income tax, the IRS generally requires them to withhold as if you are married and have three dependents.

-3. Plan for tax on your small business
+3. Plan for tax on your small business.

 If you are self-employed, you’ll need to pay more income tax throughout the year.